Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Quantum logic with molecular oxygen

 \subsection{Preparation of Zeeman states}

-For the preparation of the Zeeman state in O$^+_2$ we propose to implement a variant of the scheme demonstrated by Chou \textit{et al.}~\cite{chou_preparation_2017}.
+For the preparation of the Zeeman state in O$^+_2$ we propose to implement a variant of the scheme demonstrated by Chou \textit{et al.}~\cite{chou_preparation_2017,schmidt_spectroscopy_2005}.
 The initialization sequence starts with ground state cooling~\cite{wan_efficient_2015,rugango_sympathetic_2015,poulsen_sideband_2011} of the in-phase axial motional mode.
 Then, a Raman sideband drive is applied that couples neighboring Zeeman states and adds a phonon of motion for each quantum added in the Zeeman degree of freedom.
-Simultaneous sideband cooling on the logic ion provides a dissipation channel and breaks time inversion symmetry resulting in the molecule being pumped into a Zeeman edge state, as illustrated in figure~\ref{fig:RamanPumping}(a).
+Simultaneous sideband cooling on the logic ion provides a dissipation channel and breaks time reversal symmetry resulting in the molecule being pumped into a Zeeman edge state, as illustrated in figure~\ref{fig:RamanPumping}(a).
 The Raman laser used for the Zeeman state preparation should be far off-resonant to avoid Raman scattering that would change the $J$ state~\cite{wolf_non-destructive_2016}.
-The direction of pumping is determined by the choice of polarization of the Raman beams ($\sigma$ and $\pi$).
-In order to drive all transitions resonantly, relative ac-Stark shifts have to be suppressed, which can be achieved by choosing the power in the $\sigma$-polarized beam to be twice the power in the $\pi$-beam~\cite{chou_preparation_2017}.
+For a given relative detuning $\delta_\mathrm{R}$, the direction of pumping is determined by the choice of polarization of the Raman beams ($\sigma$ and $\pi$).
+In order to drive all transitions resonantly, relative ac-Stark shifts have to be suppressed, which can be achieved by choosing the intensity in the $\sigma$-polarized beam to be twice the intensity in the $\pi$-beam~\cite{chou_preparation_2017}.
 Figure~\ref{fig:RamanPumping}(b) shows the angular part of the coupling rates between the individual $m_J$ states.
 It shows that a change of the sign of $m_j$ is suppressed for the chosen type of coupling.
-Depending on the initial $m_J$ state, the molecule is either pumped into the edge state $m_J=\pm J$ or into state $m_J=\pm 1/2$.
+Depending on the sign of the initial $m_J$ state and the chosen polarization of the $\sigma$ Raman beam, the molecule is either pumped into the edge state $m_J=\pm J$ or into state $m_J=\pm 1/2$.
 The state detection method, described in section~\ref{sec:detection} allows to distinguish these two states.
-In case the ion is found in the wrong manifold, resonant radio-frequency coupling can be used to invert the sign of $m_J$~\cite{shaniv_atomic_2016}.
+In case the ion is found in the wrong manifold for spectroscopy, resonant radio-frequency coupling can be used to invert the sign of $m_J$~\cite{shaniv_atomic_2016}.
 Table~\ref{tab:LambDickeParameterFar} provides the Lamb-Dicke parameters for the axial motional modes for interaction with laser radiation at $\unit[532]{nm}$.